katoahq/modules/CONTRIBUTING.md

-### Contributing to Cicada Modules
+### Contributing to Katoa Modules

-Currently, [@cicadahq/modules](https://github.com/cicadahq/modules) is the home to all verified Cicada modules.
+Currently, [@katoahq/modules](https://github.com/katoahq/modules) is the home to all verified Katoa modules.

 Contributing is easy: